ad-freiburg/elevant/info/benchmarks.md

 **Paper:** [Local and Global Algorithms for Disambiguation to Wikipedia](https://www.aclweb.org/anthology/P11-1138.pdf)

+**Volume:** 36 articles with 257 mentions.

-**Method:** Ratinov et al. took the ACE coreference dataset (Coreference is resolved and mentions and their types are given) and asked Amazon Mechanical Turk annotators to link the first nominal mention of each co-reference chain to Wikipedia if possible.
+**Method:** Ratinov et al. took a subset of the ACE coreference dataset (Coreference is resolved and mentions and their types are given) and asked Amazon Mechanical Turk annotators to link the first nominal mention of each co-reference chain to Wikipedia if possible.
 They then manually corrected the annotations.

 **Inofficial Download** (data of [Ganea Paper](https://github.com/dalab/end2end_neural_el)): <https://drive.google.com/file/d/1OSKvIiXHVVaWUhQ1-fpvePTBQfgMT6Ps/view>